tamarin-prover/tamarin-prover/manual/src/006_property-specification.md

 -------------------------

-All the previous properties are trace properties, i.e., properties that are definied on traces.
+All the previous properties are trace properties, i.e., properties that are defined on traces.
 For example, the definition of secrecy required that there is no trace where the intruder could compute the secret without having previously corrupted the agent.